afeld/python-public-policy/syllabus.md

 #### Late submission deadline

 Late submissions are accepted up to one week after the original deadline, unless there is reasonable accomodation requested through the school.
+The Final Project's late submission deadline is three days after the original due date.

 {% if id == 'nyu' %}
 #### Resubmission